Federer subdues old-school Zverev to reach last 16

 "Grigor is stronger every time I play him, he's at the perfect age right now, understands his game and is physically strong...
 I'm ready for a tough one but another exciting match because he's a great shot player.”

-(Reporting by Toby Davis; Editing by Ken Ferris)
+Reporting by Toby Davis; Editing by Ken Ferris